AnakamaTH/MD-Site-Template/README.md

 To add other pages, for example if you are adding a pane called "help", duplicate index.md as "help.md" and change the permalink to /help.html.

-To change your license or email, modify ''_layouts/default.html''
+To change your license or email, modify lines 147-160 in ''_layouts/default.html''